ResearchObject/bagit-ro/README.md

 A [BagIt serialization](https://tools.ietf.org/html/draft-kunze-bagit-11#section-4)
 is typically a tar- or zip-file which contains the base folder.
-BagIt archives include at the root a subdirectory for the base folder of the bag, e.g. the ZIP file would contain `example1/bagit.txt` etc.
+BagIt archives include at the root a subdirectory for the base folder of the bag, e.g. the ZIP file would contain `example1/bagit.txt`.g

 The [payload](https://tools.ietf.org/html/draft-kunze-bagit-11#section-2.1.2)
 of a bag is the files within a directory that